 Inside, the walls are coated with a mixture of limewash and hand-applied local acrylic products.
 There’s a minimalist brick staircase, and a large piece of red steel joinery in the living room.
 "It was conceived as if every material could be an external material," Burges adds.
 Upstairs, the couple requested a more delicate palette of plaster and tile.

 The garden, which fully surrounds the home, holds a beautiful Bismarck palm, olive trees, cacti, and other plants that thrive with sporadic rainfall.
-For those looking for a getaway, the home is currently available for rent.

 Structural Engineer: E2 Civil & Structural